merkle-open/NitroNetSitecore/docs/getting-started.md

 #### Create a Model

 The Model definition is very simple and smart.
-In the Nitro Folder of your selected component (e.g. `.../frontend/components/molecules/teaser`) it's possible to see all needed information of your model definition.
-This is the contract with the Frontend.
+In the Nitro folder of your selected component (e.g. `.../frontend/components/molecules/teaser`) it's possible to see all needed information of your model definition.
+This is the contract with the frontend.
 You can find it under `./_data/<molecule-name>.json`:

 	{
 		"headline" : "Headline first-line",